YanceyA/Danger_Klipper_Docs/docs/MPC.md

 - Hold temperature while measuring ambient heat-loss: At this point enough is known for the MPC algorithm to engage.
 The calibration routine makes a best guess at the overshoot past 200°C which will occur and targets this temperature for about a minute while ambient heat-loss is measured without (and optionally with) the fan.
 - MPC calibration routine creates the appropriate model constants and saves them for use.
 At this time the model parameters are temporary and not yet saved to the printer configuration via SAVE_CONFIG.

-## Hotend or Bed Calibration
+## Hotend

 The MPC calibration routine has to be run initially for each heater to be controlled using MPC.
-In order for MPC to be functional an extruder must be able to reach 200C and a bed to reach 90C.
+In order for MPC to be functional an extruder must be able to reach 200C.

 `MPC_CALIBRATE HEATER=<heater> [TARGET=<temperature>] [FAN_BREAKPOINTS=<value>]`

-`HEATER=<heater>` :The heater to be calibrated. [extruder] or [heater_bed] supported.
+`HEATER=<heater>` :The heater to be calibrated.
+Only [extruder] is supported.

-`[TARGET=<temperature>]` : Sets the calibration temperature in degrees C. TARGET default is 200C for extruder and 90C for beds.
+`[TARGET=<temperature>]` : Sets the calibration temperature in degrees C. TARGET default is 200C for extruder.
 MPC calibration is temperature independent so calibration the extruder at higher temperatures will not necessarily produce better model parameters.
 This is an area of exploration for advanced users

 `[FAN_BREAKPOINTS=<value>]` : Sets the number off fan setpoint to test during calibration.
 Three fan powers (0%, 50%, 100%) are tested by default.
 An arbitrary number breakpoints can be specified e.g. 7 breakpoints would result in (0, 16%, 33%, 50%, 66%, 83%, 100%) fan speeds.
 Each breakpoint adds about 20s to the calibration.